Cheezmeister/gf-sticky/README.md

 * http://sloperama.com/advice.html
 * http://www.codecademy.com/ (Yeah, I just did that)

 All of these links get dropped in every general beginner’s topic, and they're excellent resources.
-If you don’t take the time to check this great stuff out before posting, you’re probably not cut out for programming, because if you want to succeed with it, you’ll need to be willing to do things for yourself, and to devote a lot, and I mean A LOT, of time to developing your skills.
+If you don’t take the time to check this great stuff out before posting, programming may not be for you, because if you want to succeed with it, you’ll need to be willing to do things for yourself, and to devote a lot, and I mean A LOT, of time to developing your skills.

 Great, you now know what’s ahead of you.
 To business.